williamgilpin/cphy/labs/getting_started_with_python.md

 If you successfully install VSCode, you can simply open the course notebooks by double-clicking them to open them in the VSCode GUI, as you would a document or slide deck.
 However, if opening a `.ipynb` file, you should always check in the upper-right-hand corner of the notebook that you are using the correct conda environment (since we skipped using the Terminal, we never specified what environment to use).
 VSCode should automatically find and list the available environments in a drop-down menu, and it will remember your selection for each notebook.

+The first time you open a notebook, VSCode will prompt you to install extensions for Jupyter, Python, and a few other utilities.
+Go ahead and accept the installation.

 For VSCode, you will still need to use a Terminal session to create/edit your conda environments, as well as install and update packages into your environment.

-13. To test that you have everything working, try running the Python code in [first lecture notebook](https://github.com/williamgilpin/cphy/blob/main/talks/python_intro.ipynb).
-You can also test out some of the code in the first homework.
+13. To test that you have everything working, try downloading the [first lecture notebook](https://github.com/williamgilpin/cphy/blob/main/talks/python_intro.ipynb).
+Now would be a good time to make a dedicated folder on your local computer for this course.
+If you are a git user, you can clone the repository.
+Otherwise, you can download the notebook directly from the browser into the folder you've created.

+Open the notebook in VSCode or JupyterLab.
+If you are using VSCode, make sure that you have selected the correct conda environment in the upper-right-hand corner of the notebook.

+Run the cells in the notebook in order (top to bottom) by pressing Shift + Enter.
+If you get an error, make sure that you have activated the correct environment, and that you have installed the necessary packages.

 <!-- 12.
 Now that we know that everything is working, head over to the class repository on GitHub and start working on Lab 1, which uses some parts of the Python ecosystem in order to make really cool embeddings of high-dimensional datasets. -->